cs340-24/color_sort/cpp_ver/README.md

 There is a makefile included that compiles the executables on Hydra, so just enter "make" in the cs_cpp directory to create your executables.
 They will be placed in the "bin" directory.

 #### Start the Game
+To start the Color Sort game, enter the following command from your cs_cpp directory:<br>
+bin/play input_file <br>
-To start the Color Sort game, enter the following command from your cs_cpp directory: bin/play input_file bin/play takes the name of an input_file containing data for a set of Color Sort levels as a command line argument.
+bin/play takes the name of an input_file containing data for a set of Color Sort levels as a command line argument.
 It will load the game data and display the game to stdout and take user input from stdin.
 After completing a level, it will load the next level in the file, until the user quits the game or all levels in the file have been completed.